-No alterations, improvements, paint, redecorating, installation, or attachment of fixtures may be done to the premises.
-This includes but is not limited to paint, tape, nails, screws, etc. All decorations, posters, notes, etc. may only be attached to provided tackable fabric covered walls or provided bulletin boards located inside student rooms and on all doors.
+No alterations, improvements, paint, redecorating, installation of major appliances (such as bidets), or attachment of fixtures may be done to the premises.
+This includes but is not limited to paint, tape, nails, screws, etc. All decorations, posters, notes, etc. may only be attached to pre-installed tackable fabric covered surfaces inside student rooms and doors.